Data binding and properties

 Binding

-This means two data wrappers will always have the same value because when one changes, the other changes too.
+By binding two atoms together, they will always have the same value because when one changes, the other changes too.

 Animations

-Animations snapshot the current value of the data wrapper and take a given amount of time.
+Animations snapshot the current value of the atom and realise a transition to a new value, while taking a given amount of time.

 It can be used like so: